stevensquires/simulating_genetic_risk_scores/ExampleT2DGRS/README.txt

-To alter this code to work for a different GRS
+To alter this code to work for a different GRS just change the SNP names, effect allele and beta in the grsScores.xlsx along withe the tabFrequencies.csv, tabCorrelations.csv and SNPsOutOfHWE.txt as described above.